 Yes, I was scared and uncertain of what was to come of me, but my husband felt a different kind of fear and uncertainty.
 Despite his valiant efforts at caring for me and keeping me as comfortable as possible, I was getting worse.
 His days were spent digging through countless articles to get to the root of my issue.

 Known side effects of MSG are headaches, sweating, facial tightness, numbness, tingling, rapid heartbeat, chest pain, nausea, and weakness.
 All of these symptoms I was experiencing 24 hours a day for nearly two weeks.
-A normal body doesn’t have such a drastic reaction to MSG; however, someone living with fibromyalgia can have various reactions ranging from mild to severe.
+An average body doesn’t have such a drastic reaction to MSG; however, someone living with fibromyalgia can have various reactions ranging from mild to severe.

 Culprit #2: Lump in the Abdomen

-Once the MSG was discovered and immediately eliminated from my diet, I was able to shift my attention to the remaining symptoms.
-The symptoms of weakness, numbness, tingling, chest pain, and nausea were resolved, but there were still a number of symptoms on my plate.
-I had to decipher what was causing it or if there were multiple causes.
+Once the MSG was discovered and immediately eliminated from my diet, I could focus on the remaining symptoms.
+The symptoms of weakness, numbness, tingling, chest pain, and nausea were resolved, but I still had several more to decipher.
+I had to decipher what was causing them or if there were multiple causes.
 Either way, we were determined to get to the bottom of it.

 A Multitude of Ailments

-Time and again doctors told me there was nothing wrong simply because their array of tests revealed nothing.
-With nothing to show for my illness aside from physical symptoms which could be dismissed as acid reflux, IBS, or some other general diagnosis, I simply turned inward and blamed myself.
+Doctors repeatedly told me there was nothing wrong because their array of tests revealed nothing.
+With nothing to show for my illness aside from physical symptoms, which could be dismissed as acid reflux, IBS, or some other general diagnosis, I turned inward and blamed myself.
 It was difficult for me to discern between fact and fiction.
 What were the actual medical causes?
 What symptoms were fabricated by my brain?

 Fibromyalgia Affects the Entire Family

 Despite the plethora of medical ailments and experiencing many lows, our family was relatively unscathed.
-We have definitely grown closer and each has learned from this ongoing medical anomaly.
-Their changes are noticed in the way they help in the kitchen, ask if I need anything, or give each other grace when needed.
+We have grown closer, and we have learned from this ongoing medical anomaly.
+Their changes are noticed in how they help in the kitchen, ask if I need anything, or give each other grace when needed.
 Fibromyalgia does have a way of affecting everyone in the family, and not always in a negative sense.
-We can learn from it and grow even when the weight of it is pulling us down.
+We can learn from it and grow even when its weight pulls us down.

 I’ve had my way of thinking changed drastically in the last year.
 For one, I’ve come to realize the impact my illness has on my husband.
 We’ve had flares in my illness over the years, but he hasn’t been left to solely care for the kids and me to this extent for this length of time.
-I’ve seen him juggle work, house chores, five kids, and a sick wife for months and never once complain.
-He has taken it with grace, tenderness, and a dedication that has given me a deeper love, admiration, and respect for him.
-Quite frankly, it has made me fall in love with him all over again.
+I’ve seen him juggle work, house chores, five kids, and a sick wife for months and never complain.
+He has taken it with grace, tenderness, and dedication and has given me a more profound love, admiration, and respect for him.
+It has made me fall in love with him all over again.

 Transforming from a PowerLESS Patient into a PowerFUL Patient

 The other change is transforming from a powerless patient to a powerful patient.
-I’m tired of speaking and not being heard by those that have the ability to help me.
+I’m tired of speaking and not being heard by those who can help me.
 Of being seen as a drug seeker when experiencing debilitating pain and suffering.
-The lack of understanding of this illness only drives a larger wedge between patients and their providers and loved ones.
-Me, and many others like me, are driven into isolation and depression when we are ignored and discarded by our physicians, friends, and/or family.
+The lack of understanding of this illness only drives a giant wedge between patients and their providers and loved ones.
+I, and many others like me, are driven into isolation and depression when we are ignored and discarded by our physicians, friends, and family.

 Don’t be the Hypocrite

-Based on our experiences like these, we assume each person we encounter will not understand, or simply are not willing to understand, the illness and the effect it has on our lives.
-Because we are poorly treated by the medical community and our loved ones, we sometimes develop a resentment towards outsiders and erect a wall of protection against these discriminations.
+Based on our experiences like these, we assume each person we encounter will not understand or are unwilling to understand, the illness and its effect on our lives.
+Because we are poorly treated by the medical community and our loved ones, we sometimes develop resentment towards outsiders and erect a wall of protection against this discrimination.
 It’s self-preservation, and understandably so.
-However, these actions can lead to a state of defensiveness, and subsequently, this proclivity of defense leads us to becoming the ones we wish to avoid.
+However, these actions can lead to defensiveness; subsequently, this penchant for defense leads us to become the ones we wish to avoid.

 We boldly call out, “Hear us!
 Believe us!
-Understand us!”, but are we truly giving others the chance for us to be heard?
-This wall we build for protection can interfere in communicating to others and hinder them from understanding.
-This wall of one-way communication unknowingly cuts off any potential help from that one person willing to listen, believe, understand and help us.
-Before we give an outsider a chance to express their feelings or thoughts of fibromyalgia, we immediately dismiss them.
+Understand us!” but are we genuinely giving others a chance for us to be heard?
+This wall we build for protection can interfere with communicating with others and hinder them from understanding.
+This wall of one-way communication unknowingly excludes potential help from that one person willing to listen, believe, understand, and help us.
+Before we give an outsider a chance to express their feelings or thoughts about fibromyalgia, we immediately dismiss them.
 We quickly discount them before they discount us.

-When do we stop telling others they are not understanding fibromyalgia and start telling them how to understand and help us?
-When do we learn to become the better patient just as we ask for better providers?
-This is where we grow from a powerless patient to a powerful patient.
+When do we stop telling others they do not understand fibromyalgia and start telling them how to understand and help us?
+When do we learn to become better patients just as we ask for better providers?
+This is where we grow from powerless patients to powerful patients.

 Give Your Provider a Chance

-Take articles from credible sources as evidence of your concerns, and explain what exactly you are wanting to explore.
+Take articles from credible sources as evidence of your concerns, and explain what you want to explore.
 If you still feel as though you are being dismissed, mocked, or belittled, state that you would like it documented in your medical record of being refused proper medical treatment with specifics to what you have asked and are being denied.
 Try to remain calm at all times.
-I know this is difficult – I’ve been there – but they will listen more when you are calm and will get better results.
+I know this is difficult – I’ve been there – but they will listen more when you are relaxed and will get better results.

-For loved ones, explain your illness in small doses as the need arises based on present circumstance or canceling plans.
-Encourage them to be involved with your illness by listing ways to help in small and big ways whether they live near or far.
-Instead of making them feel in the dark about your illness, include them in it by using love, patience, and humor.
+For loved ones, explain your illness in small doses as the need arises based on present circumstances or canceling plans.
+Encourage them to be involved with your illness by listing ways to help in small and big ways, whether they live near or far.
+Instead of making them feel in the dark about your illness, use love, patience, and humor to include them in it.

 We must not let our diagnosis define us.
-We must not let others trap us in a state of turmoil rendering us powerless and a victim of diagnosis.
-We can and will rise above it by being the utmost example of change and willingness to learn from one another as patient and provider.
+We must not let others trap us in a state of turmoil, rendering us powerless and a victim of diagnosis.
+We can and will rise above it by being the utmost example of change and willingness to learn from one another as patients and providers.